sincheryl/WorkArrangementSystem/README.md

 This program is designed to help arrange the work at a bubble tea shop.

-The final goal is that the chief of the store input the available time of every worker, and generate the arrangement table randomly with following specifications:
+The final goal is that the manager of the store input the available time of every worker, and generate the arrangement table randomly with following specifications:
 1. There are two kinds of workers: full-time (F) and part-time (P).
 F workers should work at least 5 days per week, P workers should work at least 3 days per week.